 Either way, there are always some python libraries that will make your day by importing the code of the library.
-You just have to import the functionality from the library, and the rest of the work is done by the method provided by the Libraries.
+You just have to import the functionality from the library.
+And the rest of the work is done by the method provided by the Libraries.

 Python provides awesome Libraries for cryptography as well.
 Cryptography is important sometimes even an essential part of programming. we need to know about these python libraries for cryptography.

 Cryptography is the study of secure communications techniques that allow only the sender and intended recipient of a message to view its contents.
 With the help of cryptography, data is encrypted using a secret key, and then both the encoded message and secret key are sent to the recipient for decryption.

-It is the most easy-to-use python library for cryptography. if you are a beginner and looking for a cryptography library. then give it a shot as this is the easiest python library as I mentioned earlier. cryptography includes both high-level recipes and low-level interfaces to common cryptographic algorithms such as symmetric ciphers, message digests, and key derivation functions.
+It is the easy-to-use python library for cryptography. if you are a beginner and looking for a cryptography library. then give it a shot as this is the easiest python library as I mentioned earlier. cryptography includes high-level recipes and low-level interfaces to common cryptographic algorithms such as symmetric cyphers, message digests, and key derivation functions.

 Paramiko“Paramiko” is a combination of the Esperanto words for “paranoid” and “friend”.
 It’s a module for Python 2.7/3.4+ that implements the SSH2 protocol for secure (encrypted and authenticated) connections to remote machines.
 Unlike SSL (aka TLS), the SSH2 protocol does not require hierarchical certificates signed by a powerful central authority.

 PyNaCl is a Python binding to libsodium, which is a fork of the Networking and Cryptography library.
 These libraries have a stated goal of improving usability, security, and speed.
 It supports Python 3.5+ as well as PyPy 3.

 Summary and Conclusion:-